WeiHao97/Deepfake-Detection-Demo/README.md

 The AI Detection Demo Page provides an interactive interface for demonstrating the research conducted on AI-generated text detection.
 It features two main demonstrations: voice detection and text detection, which help users understand the technology's ability to discern human from machine-generated content.

+## Prerequisites
+Before running this application, you will need:

+- Node.js installed on your machine.
+- A Gmail account for sending emails (or modify the transporter configuration for another email service provider).

 ## Features

 - **Research Overview**: Introduces the Raidar system, its purpose, and the underlying challenges with LLMs (Large Language Models).